Get

 Height: 15 to 18 inches

-A cross between the Xolo and Peruvian Inca Orchid with a penchant for rat catching, the Ecuadorian Hairless Dog isn’t officially recognized as a breed of its own.
+A cross between the Xolo and Peruvian Inca Orchid with a penchant for rat catching, the Ecuadorian Hairless Dog isn’t officially recognized as a breed of their own.
 Most have gray skin, and some have tufts of fur, depending on their bloodline.
 Virtually all Ecuadorian Hairless Dogs live in their home country of Ecuador and are considered one of the rarest dog species in the world.

 Wrapping Up